 Her songwriting has been compared to Townes Van Zandt, Gillian Welch, Lucinda Williams, and Neko Case.
 The Kingdom Belongs to a Child is "a deeply intelligent piece of Americana that represents the universality of human emotion" (Indieminded).

-Morrison has completed recording her second album with a projected release of Spring/Summer 2018.
+Morrison has completed recording her second album with a projected release in 2018.